-There is a cross at the intersection there, and it is understood that a fatal
+There is a cross at the intersection there, and it is understood that a fatal traffic accident probably occurred there.

 The 55+ community I live in nearby has about 400 elderly people living in over 200 homes, so the risk of another traffic accident is very high.